 Deductions are created and assigned to an individual employee from their profile in your online payroll dashboard.
 Once a deduction is set up, we’ll deduct the indicated amount from each paycheck and leave it in your bank account.
 For wage garnishments, you’ll be responsible for making payments to the appropriate government agency after each pay cycle.

 Create A Deduction

-- Visit the Employees tab of your Payroll Dashboard > select an employee.
+Visit the Payroll Team section of your online Square Dashboard > select an employee.

 Paying Employees With Deductions

 When you run payroll or send an off-cycle payment for an employee with a deduction, you’ll see an additional Adjustments screen after entering hours and earnings.
 From this screen, deductions can be viewed and edited as needed.

 Log in to the Payroll section of your online Square Dashboard or the Square Team App > select Pay Employees > Regular Payroll or Off-Cycle Payment.

 Enter your employees’ hours and earnings > select Continue.

 From the Adjustments screen, you’ll see active deductions highlighted in blue under the Deductions column.
 Edits can be made by selecting on the amount highlighted in blue and selecting Save.

 Continue running payroll until you select Confirm Withdrawal for the pay run.